Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 If public (yes is specified), it will be sent to the chat instead.

-.. warning:: Sending the traceback publicly can accidentally reveal sensitive information about your computer or configuration.
+..
+Warning:: Sending the traceback publicly can accidentally reveal sensitive information about your computer or configuration.

 Examples: